SCdoesCODE/CityPop/README.md

 CityPop is a web application that upon user input displays the population of the most populous cities of a given country or the population of a given city.

-CityPop uses the [RESTcountries API](https://restcountries.eu/) as well as the [Geonames API](http://www.geonames.org/export/web-services.html) to fetch relevant data for the app
+CityPop uses the [RESTcountries API](https://restcountries.eu/) as well as the [Geonames API](http://www.geonames.org/export/web-services.html) to fetch relevant data for the app.

 ## How to install